When protection becomes productive

 How do boundaries help prevent burnout?

 Burnout happens when demands exceed capacity and there’s no recovery.
 Boundaries protect both: they limit excessive demands (by saying no to what doesn’t fit) and they protect recovery time (by enforcing personal time, sleep, and rest).
-Research found that individuals who regularly enforced personal boundaries were significantly less likely to experience burnout [1].
+Research on leader well-being and work demands consistently finds that establishing deliberate limits is a protective factor against overload [1].
 Boundaries aren’t a cure for impossible workload, but they’re the foundational system that prevents gradual overload from eroding your health.

 How do I say no without feeling guilty?